brownplt/pyret-lang/README.anchor.md

 First, install npm, Node.js, git, and Python.

 It is important to have a recent version of npm and Node.js.
-You can install a recent version of these by following the instructions [here]('https://github.com/nodesource/distributions/blob/master/README.md').
+You can install a recent version of these by following the instructions at https://github.com/nodesource/distributions/blob/master/README.md

 Install git and Python through your package manager.